By Daniel Margrain

 If people don’t actually care about human rights in Syria think about it from a U.S. perspective–you are actually putting yourself at war with Russia.
 Russia is an ally of Syria.
 It was invited by Syria.
 And it does have its own interest in Syria.
 And clearly it’s not going to stand for the U.S. destroying Syria as it did Libya.”

-In contrast to Bartlett’s first-hand account, Channel 4 News, which markets itself as an high grade news broadcaster, is in reality, little more than a font for government propaganda.
+In contrast to Bartlett’s first-hand account, Channel 4 News, which markets itself as an high grade news broadcaster, is in reality, little more than a front for government propaganda.
 The October 4, 2016 edition of the programme ranks as one of the most biased and distorted pieces of reportage ever seen on British television.
 Reporter Krishnan Guru-Murthy, for example, described a rebel (Jihadist terrorist) “victory” in east Aleppo as “rebels fighting back against the forces of President Assad”.
-Guru-Murthy reported the battle from the narrow perspective of al-Qaida and it was clear from his general tone to whom he intended the viewers sympathies to be aligned with.
+Guru-Murthy reported the battle from the narrow perspective of al-Qaeda and it was clear from his general tone to whom he intended the viewers sympathies to be aligned with.

 Guru-Murthy’s embedded report also failed to mention that – as evidenced by White Helmets logo clearly displayed on a jacket of one of the rebels – that the self-proclaimed ‘humanitarians’ are inculcated with Salafist beheaders.
 In other words, Guru-Murthy failed to inform his viewers that the “moderate rebels” he was describing were in fact Harakat al-Nour al-Zenki, one of 22 brigades that operate in and around Aleppo that comprise one of many U.S. State Department-funded terrorist fighters.

 Finally, the Channel 4 reporter omitted to mention that a video had surfaced shortly before the broadcast of the report in which Harakat al-Nour al-Zenki members were shown abusing and beheading a child, Abdullah Issa, from a Palestinian refugee camp in northern Aleppo.
-Ten weeks later, an observant commentator, Edward Laurance, inquired of Channel 4 News why it pulled its October, 4 film: “Would be interested to know why this film has disappeared without trace.”
+Ten weeks later, an observant commentator, Edward Laurance, inquired of Channel 4 News why it pulled its October, 4 film: “Would be interested to know why this film has disappeared without trace”, said Laurance.

 Compare and contrast the lack of media coverage given to the child beheaded by Western-backed Salafist terrorists, to the saturated coverage given to the small boy, Omran Daqneesh, photographed sitting upright on a chair after having allegedly been rescued from the rubble of Aleppo which brought a CNN newscaster to tears.